replicatedhq/replicated-field-labs/instruqt/airgap-embedded/07-configuring-the-application/assignment.md

 ![Application Installer Certificate Warning](assets/kots-tls-warning.png)

 For the Lab, we're going to leave the self-signed certificate in place.
-Click the "**Skip and continue**" to accept the self-signed certificate.
+Click the "Skip and continue" to accept the self-signed certificate.

 ![Console TLS](assets/admin-console-tls.png)